 13. Chandeliers and Light Fixtures

 Antique chandeliers are another example of salvaged architectural features that can be worth a great deal.
 When old houses are torn down or renovated to match a different style, the light fixtures sometimes survive.
 As tastes change and people want to add historical charm to their homes, the light fixtures become valuable again.
-A pair of huge alabaster light fixtures sold for $12,000, but even smaller and simpler vintage chandeliers are worth money.
+A beautiful American crystal chandelier from about 1900 sold for $7,500, but even smaller and simpler vintage chandeliers are worth money.

 14. Sterling Silver Flatware